Geometric Design and Gait Co-Optimization for Soft Continuum Robots Swimming at Low and High Reynolds Numbers: Numerical Results

 \section{Numerical Results}

-In this section, we present simulation results for the optimal design and gait of soft continuum swimmers at low and high Re, obtained using the proposed framework.
-We compare our optimal solutions with three-link and serpenoid swimmers to demonstrate improvements in efficiency.
+This section presents simulation results for the optimal design and gait of soft continuum swimmers swimming forward at low and high Re using our framework.\footnote{Please refer to the supplementary video for more details, including demonstrations of swimming in the $y$ and $\theta$ directions.} We compare our optimal solutions with three-link and serpenoid swimmers to demonstrate efficiency improvements.
 Furthermore, we show that our solution matches or exceeds the efficiency of infinitely flexible swimmers at low Re and swimmers with higher degrees of freedom at high Re.

 In our implementation, we discretize the continuum body into 100 segments and use trapezoidal integration for numerical analysis.
 Each shape mode and shape variable is defined by 10 control points.
 The infinitely flexible swimmer is parameterized by 10 unit shape modes.
 At high Re, the swimmer has a slenderness ratio of 100:1, and at low Re, the drag coefficient ratio is 2:1.
 Simulations are performed using the \texttt{ODE45} function in MATLAB.
 Deformation optimization is carried out with the \texttt{fmincon} function in MATLAB, with the gradient input calculated using our method.
-The optimization typically takes less than 5 minutes.
+For three-link and snake cases, the initial guess was set as the central circle in the shape space, and these solutions served as the initial guess for higher-order optimization.
+Self-collision was avoided through constraints.
+Because the method is gradient-based, the initial guess influences the converged local minimum; assuming a single traveling wave typically leads to a single wave solution.
+As \cite{wu1961swimming} suggests, exploring multiple traveling waves may enhance efficiency---a direction for future work.
+The convergence criteria were based on optimality and changes in decision variables, with optimization typically completing in under 5 minutes.